-- 1. Turn off the engine before servicing the battery. - 2.
+- Turn off the engine before servicing the battery. - 2.
 Ensure the battery is secure against movement. - 3.
 Battery cable terminals should be clean, tight, and correctly installed.
 Positive to positive and negative to negative. - 4.
 Ensure the battery is equipped with a nonconductive shield to prevent accidental shorting of battery terminals.

-Charging System Fusible Link
+Fusible Link

-This model has a 100 amp fusible link between the alternator and the +12 volt stud.
-This fusible link protects the alternator from damage due to accidental reverse battery connection.
-If the battery cables are reversed, the fusible link creates an open circuit, protecting the alternator.
-With the fusible link open, the engine can be started; however, the run time is limited, because the alternator is not charging the boat battery.
+This model has two fusible links; one is between the alternator and the +12 volt stud and the other is between the glow plug relay and the main power relay.
+These fusible links protect the components from damage due to accidental reverse battery connection.
+If the battery cables are reversed, the fusible link creates an open circuit, protecting the component.
+With the fusible link open, the engine can be started; however, the glow plugs will not heat up, causing difficult cold engine starting, or the run time is limited, because the alternator is not charging the boat battery.
 If the fusible link circuit becomes open, contact your authorized Mercury Marine dealer.